UO-CS210/Treemap/docs/HOWTO-Treemap.md

 ![Output of skeleton program](img/skel_output.svg)

-This diagram is drawn as the program runs and also saved in SVG format as `output.svg`.
+This diagram is drawn as the program runs and also saved in SVG format as `treemap.svg`.
 Colors may vary as they are generated randomly.
 If you run the same program again, you will see a different selection of colors.
-Click the program display to close it.
+Click the graphics window to close it.

 While the `geometry` module always splits a rectangle in the narrower dimension, we nonetheless get a very poor layout because of